Art of the Devil: Plot

-Art of the Devil tells the story of Boom (Supaksorn Chaimongkol), a young Thai girl who meets a married man named Prathan (Tin Settachoke) at a country club.
-The two soon begin an affair, and Boom finds herself pregnant.
-When she breaks the news to Prathan, he appears to settle for giving her a sum of money in exchange for her silence, reassuring her that he will not leave her.
-However, he then wakes her up in the middle of the night, informing her that for that large an amount of money, he had the right to share her with his friends.
-While Prathan wields a video camera, his friends chase a terrified and screaming Boom out of the room and onto the beach, where they apparently gang-rape her.
+Art of the Devil tells the story of Boom (Supaksorn Chaimongkol), a young Thai girl who meets a married man named Prathan (Tin Settachoke) and his male friends at a country club where she works.
+The two soon begin an affair, and Boom finds herself pregnant afterwards.
+When she breaks the news to Prathan, he was initially not elated about the pregnancy, and questions Boom if he is the real father of her baby.
+Then Prathan inquires Boom how much money she needs in exchange for her silence, to which Boom disappointedly requests for a large sum.
+After giving her the required sum, Prathan appears to have a change of heart, reassuring Boom that he will not leave her.

+However, Boom wakes up in the middle of the night to find Prathan talking to his friends, who are behind the window of Prathan’s beach house.
+Prathan informs her that for the large amount of money he paid her earlier, he had the right to share her with his friends.
+While Prathan wields a video camera, his friends chase a terrified and screaming Boom out of the room and onto the beach, where they humiliate and apparently gang-rape her.
+It is revealed that Prathan never had any intention to continue his affair with Boom after her pregnancy.